School-aged children who qualify for special education have an IEP. Learn ‘what is an IEP,’ how it is administered, and more.

 There are two requirements for an IEP:

-- A child has one or more of the specific disabilities listed in the IDEA.
+A child has one or more of the specific disabilities outlined in federal law.
 These can include:

 - Learning disabilities

 - Emotional disorders

 - Physical disabilities